scipy/scipy/doc/source/tutorial/stats.rst

 .. warning:: Do not use this number or common values such as 0.
 Using just a
              small set of seeds to instantiate larger state spaces means that there are some initial states that are impossible to reach.
 This creates some biases if everyone uses such values.
-A proper way to get a seed is to use a `numpy.random.SeedSequence`:
+A good way to get a seed is to use a `numpy.random.SeedSequence`:

              >>> from numpy.random import SeedSequence